Free-ranging dog: Free-ranging unowned dogs

 Free-ranging unowned dogs are stray dogs.
 They get their food and shelter from human environments, but they have not been socialized and so they avoid humans as much as possible.
 Free-ranging unowned dogs include "street dogs", which live in cities and urban areas.
-These have no owner but are commensals, subsisting on left over food from human, garbage or other dogs' food as their primary food sources.
+These have no owner but are commensals, subsisting on leftover food from humans, garbage, or other dogs' food as their primary food sources.
 Free-ranging unowned dogs also include feral dogs.

 Feral dogs

 A feral dog on Navassa Island in the Caribbean.

 The term "feral" can be used to describe those animals that have been through the process of domestication but have returned to a wild state.
 "Domesticated" and "socialized" (tamed) do not mean the same thing, as it is possible for an individual animal of a domesticated species to be feral and not tame, and it is possible for an individual animal of a wild species to be socialized to live with humans.

 Feral dogs differ from other dogs because they did not have close human contact early in their lives (socialization).
 Feral dogs live in a wild state with no food and shelter intentionally provided by humans and show a continuous and strong avoidance of direct human contact.
 The distinction between feral, stray, and free-ranging dogs is sometimes a matter of degree, and a dog may shift its status throughout its life.
 In some unlikely but observed cases, a feral dog that was not born wild but lived with a feral group can become rehabilitated to a domestic dog with an owner.
 A dog can become a stray when it escapes human control, by abandonment or being born to a stray mother.
 A stray dog can become feral when it is forced out of the human environment or when it is co-opted or socially accepted by a nearby feral group.
 Feralization occurs by the development of a fear response to humans.
 Feral dogs are not reproductively self-sustaining, suffer from high rates of juvenile mortality, and depend indirectly on humans for their food, their space, and the supply of co-optable individuals.